 “Photogenic theme park at the shores of the legendary Ha Long Bay”

 Greetings from Ha Long City.
 This is the gateway to Ha Long Bay, a world-famous sight with stunning views.
-This area doesn’t only attract visitors who are searching for natural beauty and luxury cruises, though.
-It’s also a must-do for theme park enthusiasts.
+The area doesn’t only attract visitors who are searching for natural beauty and luxury cruises, though.
+It’s also a must do for theme park enthusiasts.
 Mystic Mountain is part of Sun World Halong Complex, one of the largest theme park resorts in Vietnam.
-The resort is home to a retail area, a water park, a classic theme park (Dragon Park Halong) and Mystic Mountain.
+The resort is home to a retail area, a water park, Dragon Park Halong and Mystic Mountain.

 In all honesty, I found Mystic Mountain rather underwhelming.
 For coaster enthusiasts, the park is considerably less interesting than nearby Dragon Park.
 Although I enjoyed my rides on Queen Cable Car and the Ferris wheel, it just doesn’t feel complete.
 In my opinion, Mystic Mountain lacks some attractions and rides.
 So if you only have time to visit one of the resort’s theme parks, I’d definitely recommend Dragon Park.
 Still, Mystic Mountain is a beautiful place.
 The Japanese garden is wonderful and thanks to the park’s location on top of a hill, incredible views are guaranteed.

 Would you be interested in visiting an Instagram theme park?
 Are you an Alpine Coaster lover?
 And don’t you think that air tram sounds a lot cooler than cable car?
 Share your opinion in the comments section at the bottom of this page.